-(2) The Company's Articles of Incorporation also specify that no more than 3% of the annual profit shall be used as directors' remuneration.
+2) The Company's Articles of Incorporation also specify that no more than 3% of the annual profit shall be used as directors' remuneration.

-(3) The principles for the payment of directors' remuneration are as follows: a.
-Since all independent directors serve as members of the Audit Committee and the Remuneration Committee, they are required to participate in the discussions and resolutions of the relevant committee meetings in accordance with the charter of each committee; therefore, their remunerations are higher than that of general directors; b.
-Service as the absister and the absister and the absister and the absister of each committee meetings is bicker than that of general directors;
+(3) The principles for the payment of directors' remuneration are as follows:

+a.
+Since all independent directors serve as members of the Audit Committee and the Remuneration Committee, they are required to participate in the discussions and resolutions of the relevant committee meetings in accordance with the charter of each committee; therefore, their remunerations are higher than that of general directors.